5 Geodata products

 unlink("./RasterGrids_10m/2024/SimpleLandscape_class730_bebri_mvr.tif")

-- bare soil and quarries: combining layers related to bare soil, heaths, and quarries, filled in order - as this is the highest class, it dominates only over Dynamic World used to fill gaps.
-The following have been combined to create this class (in order of overlap):– topographic map layer
+• Class 800 - Bare Soil and Quarries: combining layers related to bare soil, heaths, and quarries.
+The following have been combined to create this class (in order of overlap):

-The command lines below create a layer with landscape class 800
+The command lines below create a layer with landscape class 800, which is saved in the file SimpleLandscape_class800_smiltaji_premask.tif for further processing.

 Code